Leaderboard

 7 points

-A balance of dynamic troughing and amplified ridging w/ thunderstorms on the backend of the ridging is my ideal warm season pattern.
+2. A balance of dynamic troughing and amplified ridging w/ thunderstorms on the backend of the ridging is my ideal warm season pattern.
 It looked before like the upcoming ridge would be the same transitory sort we've come to grow used to this year, but now it looks like ridging may become our default base state for the mid-late month.
 Seems to be the new normal these days.
-I'm looking forward to the beautiful Spring weather, but I do hope May answers a bit and brings wetter weather.6 points
+I'm looking forward to the beautiful Spring weather, but I do hope May answers a bit and brings wetter weather.

-Ashland had the outflow winds and scattered outages/trees down but I don't think this town had a tornado.
+4. Ashland had the outflow winds and scattered outages/trees down but I don't think this town had a tornado.
 I have power but most of Ashland reportedly doesn't have internet.
 Been stuck using a potato Android phone for all of my information.
 It was a big storm.
 Couldn't make out a lot of structure but it looked like some kind of wall cloud may have formed.
 But shelf wasn't very clearly there.
 Video was hard to get and it's a good thing I wasn't standing on our deck because a few objects did fly by right where I would've stood..
-Lol6 points
+Lol

 5 points